What is a TXT Record

 Flexible Use for Miscellaneous Verifications

-Beyond these core uses, TXT records can store additional information for various security measures, API access, or any scenario requiring domain ownership verification or public information sharing.
+Beyond these core uses, TXT records can store additional information for various security measures, API access, or any scenario requiring domain ownership verification or the sharing of public information.

 Example of a TXT Record